-The unaudited accounts were issued on 30 June 2021.
+The unaudited accounts were issued on 30 June 2021 and the audited accounts were authorised for issue on 20 September 2021.

 THE ACCOMPANYING NOTES TO THE COMMON GOOD ACCOUNTS

 1. Depreciation on Common Good Funds is charged on buildings, based on current value less residual value over the remaining useful life of the property.
 The buildings have a life expectancy of over 50 years and depreciation has been charged on a straight line basis over that period.